|Profit before tax||87.4||99.1||(11.8)%||51.3||39.0||31.5%|

 Net finance costs before gains and losses on derivative financial instruments, unwinding of provision discounting and financing items relating to defined benefit pension schemes (i.e. net borrowing costs) decreased by £1.1m to £10.1m in 2015 (2014: £11.2m).

-Further details of SIG's interest rate policies are provided in the interest rate risk section of the Treasury risk management.
+Further details of SIG's interest rate policies are provided in the interest rate risk section in the Treasury risk management section.